Jean-François Hodoul: Privateer

 When the British first sighted Uni she had been in company with another ship, and a brig.
 Osborne set out after the ship, which turned out to be Friendship, and which he recaptured early that night.
 The brig escaped; she was the Bee, from Madras sailing to Masulipatnam.
 Hodoul had captured both Friendship and Bee that morning.

 The British took their prizes to Madras, where they arrived on 17 August.
 From there the British transferred Hodoul to Fort William (Calcutta).
 Hodoul remained a prisoner until the Treaty of Amiens (1802), ended hostilities.

 After his release Hodoul settled on Mahe Island of the Seychelles.
 Here he became a wealthy businessman and plantation owner in the Seychelles, where he introduced cacao cultivation.
 He was particularly successful in the sugar and rum industries, and in cotton and coffee growing.
 He did not fully leave the sea as he built and owned several small ships that traded between the Seychelles and Mauritius.
 He also built the Petit Port and Le Grand Chantier at Mahé.

 Hodoul was a man of even-handedness, especially to his daughters and sons in law, and very kind to his slaves.
 In July 1837 Hodoul's widow received a compensation of at least £7,171 for the liberation of at least 216 slaves who formed part of his estate.

 At his wife's behest, Hodoul employed the exiled Jacobin architect Antoine Jean-Baptise Le Franc to build Château Mammelles, which is now the oldest building in the Seychelles.
 The British Authorities later used Hodoul's second large house, Ma Constance, to house the exiled Sultan of Perak.
 (Note: The British exiled H.M Sultan 'Abdu'llah Muhammad Shah II (1874 - 1877), to the Seychelles in 1877 after he was implicated in the murder in 1774 of J W W Burch, the British Resident at Perak.)

 Fate

 Hodoul died at Mahé on 10 January 1835.
-His tomb bears the inscription "Il fut juste".
+He is interred at Bel Air Cemetery, and his tomb bears the inscription “Il fut juste.”